Omega-Numworks/Omega-Guide/_pages/en_US/how-does-it-work.md

 ### 1 - How is the calculator made ?

-First, know that the power button on the front if the calculator doesn't turn on or off the calculator.
-It just puts it in sleep mode.
-The calculator starts automatically when the battery is connected.
+First, understand that the power button of the calculator only put the it in sleep mode, instead of powering it down completely.
+The calculator powers on automatically when the battery is connected.
 The reset button on the back only cuts the power while it's held.
-When you release it, the calculator boots up.
+When you release it, the calculator powers on.

 There are currently 3 models of Numworks calculators: n0100, n0110, n0120.